dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 ## Revealing more than necessary

 Tying bitcoin addresses to identities is what chainalysis companies do.
-And even though their assumptions are based in heuristical witchcraft and should be taken with a huge grain of salt, the unfortunate reality is that the legal system takes said witchcraft seriously.
+And even though their assumptions are based on heuristical witchcraft and should be taken with a huge grain of salt, the unfortunate reality is that the legal system takes said witchcraft seriously.
 We should make the job of chainalysis (read: spying on users) harder, not 100x easier.